Afghan NATO and EU aid workers and their families are at risk of torture and death

 US commentators have accused the president of capitulating to the Taliban.
 By abandoning those who have worked in good faith for the United States, the president has sentenced thousands to prison, torture and death.

 We have less than a week to help these people who have been so badly disappointed in President Biden.
-Below you can see recordings (source: private / presumably taken in Kabul during the past 2 weeks) of house searches by the Taliban, which officially deny this.
-Unfortunately, this is a snapshot of the future for all Afghans who remain in the country.
 The question now is how much can we achieve without the United States.